LightSolverInternal/laser-mind-client/README.md

 print(res)
 ```

-### Describing a QUBO problem using an adjecency list
+### Describing a sparse QUBO problem using an adjecency list

-W e can also use an adjecency list (sparse matrix representation) as an input
+We can also use an adjecency list (sparse matrix representation) as an input
 to solve_qubo instead of a 2d arrray by using the ```edgeList``` parameter.

 note that when you use a list you cannot use set the ```matrixData``` parameter.